It is the new home for chairsbypaulson.com and jdpaulsonfurnituremakers.com

 Nevertheless, my hope is that you might love to own one of these chairs as much as I do making them.

 One of my signatures as a Windsor and Shaker chairmaker is that I use many hand tools, especially spokeshaves.
 I stand with those woodworkers who appreciate the care and use of hand tools.
-I say this because in trained hands those tools help a chairmaker preserve a high standard of craftsmanship in reproduction furniture pieces.
-I utilize the traditional construction methods of these chairs so they are authentic reproductions right down to the tool marks and finish.
+Using hand tools in chairmaking is an important part of the tradition of craftsmanship evident in period furniture pieces.
+I utilize the traditional construction methods for these chairs so they are authentic reproductions right down to the tool marks and finish.